-Standard (or Eastern) King:
+Standard (or Eastern) King Mattress:

 |Width Per Person||38"|

-Who is this ideal for?
+Who is a Standard King mattress size ideal for?

-A King bed tends to be one of the best options suited for couples.
-In fact, it is the equivalent of each person sleeping in their own Twin XL bed (pushed together).
+A King bed tends to be one of the best options suited for couples; in fact, it is the equivalent of each person sleeping in their own Twin XL bed (pushed together).

 Brentwood Home Cedar’s (King size) Mattress.
 To read our review, click here.

-California (Western) King:
+California (Western) King Mattress:

-Who is this ideal for?
+Who is a California King mattress size ideal for?

 Other Size Options

-Similar to a Standard King – but 2” wider – and split down the middle.
+This mattress is size is similar to a Standard King – but 2” wider – and split down the middle.

 |Width||39" (each half)|

-California King If…
+People Might Choose A California King Mattress If…

 Tuck mattress (King size).
 To check out our review, click here.

-Things To Consider
+Other Things To Consider

-When it comes to choosing between a King versus a California King bed, it’s really going to come down to whether the dimensions of a King best suit you/your partner/room.
+When it comes to choosing between a King versus a California King bed, it’s really going to come down to whether the dimensions of a King best suit a person.
 Or will the slightly narrower but longer dimensions of the California King be a better fit?
 Fortunately, both beds tend to be the same price and they’ll typically be the most expensive option out of all the beds.